Meetings

 Sequim Food Bank

-Sequim Valley Lions works with the sequim Food Bank.
+Sequim Valley Lions works with the Sequim Food Bank.

 On Mondays we stock the bread room and on Fridays we have five lions that work in the drive thru food Bank.